christofferkolmodin/gung-product-list/README.md

 # Gung AB Product List

-An intuitive Angular web application that allows users to easily browse, filter, and sort products.
-Built for optimal performance and a seamless user experience.
+Angular web application that allows users to browse, filter, and sort products.

+According to assignment specifications:

+getCategories() is called from line 80, in the method ngOnInit(), if wanting to change to getAlotOfCategories() instead

+getProduct(id) is called from line 125, in the method extractProducts(category), if wanting to change to getRandomProduct(id) together with getCategories()

 ---